EzAudio: Enhancing Text-to-Audio Generation with Efficient Diffusion Transformer

 where \(w\) is the guidance scale, and \(v_{pos}\) and \(v_{neg}\) represent model outputs under positive and negative prompts, with \(v_{cfg}\) being the adjusted velocity.
 By default, the negative prompt is set to empty, corresponding to the unconditional case.

-A higher guidance scale enhances prompt alignment but may result in over-exposure, impairing generation quality.
-To address this, a CFG rescaling technique \cite{lin2024common} is used to adjust the magnitude of \(v_{cfg}\) while preserving its direction when a large \(w\) is employed.
+A higher guidance scale enhances prompt alignment but can disrupt the waveform's amplitude distribution, affecting frequency characteristics and ultimately degrading generation quality.
+The CFG rescaling technique \cite{lin2024common} is used to adjust the magnitude of \(v_{cfg}\) while preserving its direction when a large \(w\) is employed.

 where \(\phi\) is the rescaling factor, with \(v'_{cfg}\) denoting the refined CFG velocity for diffusion sampling.